Parasites EMF poisons Chemtrails vaccines in food my guess.

 • When the brown fat is unable to burn cholesterol and fatty acids, it does not generate heat and the body temperature goes down.

-So it’s as simple as that: currently, the entire world is subject to psychological stress, as a result of the climate change threat, wars, international noncooperation and uncertainty as to human viability in the future.
+So it’s as simple as that: currently, the entire world is subject to psychological stress, as a result of the climate change threat, war, international non-cooperation and uncertainty as to human viability in the future.

 CAVEAT re. the low T3 syndrome: